What is the Data Model in Excel?

 - While creating relationships, the columns that we are connecting in tables should have the same data type.

-- With the pivot tables created with data Model, we can add slicers too and slice the pivot tables on any field we want.
+- With the pivot tables created with the data Model, we can add slicers too and slice the pivot tables on any field we want.

-- Excel 2013 supports only one to one or one to many relationships, i.e one of the tables must have no duplicate values on the column we are linking to.
+- Excel 2013 supports only one to one or one to many relationships, i.e., one of the tables must have no duplicate values on the column we are linking to.

 This has been a guide to Data Model in Excel.
-Here we discuss how to create a data model from excel tables using Connection & Relationship along with practical examples and downloadable excel template.
+Here we discuss how to create a data model from excel tables using Connection & Relationship along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –